 - Whilst the above is simple and straightforward you obviously do not get to participate in any of the profit on the development of the plot.
 So you need to weigh this against the time and involvement you would undoubtedly need to commit to in participating in the development.

 If you do decide to develop it yourself, you could then move into the new property and elect for it to be your main residence.
 Any subsequent sale would then be tax-free.
 Your old house can safely be sold at any time up to 9 months after the date you move out and still be covered by the principal private residence exemption.

 Your new house should be fully covered by the principal private residence exemption, as long as you move in within a year of the date that the development started.
 You must genuinely adopt the new house as your new main residence.
-If you were to sell it straight away or shortly after moving in, this may give rise to it being regarded as a development profit and become subject to income tax and national insurance.
+If you were to sell it straight away or shortly after moving in, HMRC may regard the profit as trading and it would then be liable to income tax and national insurance.